-Indigenous Protected Areas recognise Aboriginal people as land owners and managers and supports them to look the biodiversity hotspots and highly sensitive areas they want to see protected.
+Indigenous Protected Areas recognise Aboriginal people as land owners and managers and supports them to look after biodiversity hotspots and highly sensitive areas they want to see protected.

-In the Kimberley, we have established eight Indigenous Protected Areas, of which four link together to create the largest Indigenous-owned conservation corridor in northern Australia.
+In the Kimberley, there are nine Indigenous Protected Areas, of which four link together to create the largest Indigenous-owned conservation corridor in northern Australia.

 Indigenous Protected Areas are the preferred land management model in the Kimberley and cover more than 90,000 sq km.
 This model is supported by the Australian Government and provides a formal structure for recognising Indigenous rights to manage country while promoting biodiversity and conservation outcomes through the National Reserve System.

 Establishing Indigenous Protected Areas requires Aboriginal communities to develop long-term Healthy Country Plans of management that set out the environmental targets they want to achieve while managing threats to biodiversity health.